Czech translation by Helena Nesetrilová,

 [from the Prologue to the second edition of On Numbers and Games (ONAG)]

 Available from the publisher, Addison-Wesley Publishing Company.
 (Don't believe anybody who tells you that the publishers are out of stock!
-The nineteenth printing was made in December 2010.)
+The twentieth printing was made in November 2013.)

 The story of how Surreal Numbers came to be written is told in Mathematical People by Donald J. Albers and G. L. Alexanderson (Birkhauser Boston, 1985), pages 200--202.
 John Conway's official presentation of the theory appears in his incredible book On Numbers and Games; the second edition has been published by A K Peters, Ltd (2001).
 See also the second edition of Winning Ways for your Mathematical Plays by Elwyn R. Berlekamp, John H. Conway, and Richard K. Guy, Volume 1 (2001), Volume 2 (2003), Volume 3 (2003), Volume 4 (2004).